 While ear mites are a fairly common external parasite, they are extremely contagious.
 They can cause severe itchiness and scratching in cats' ears and skin, as well as infection and eventual health problems.
 They are more prevalent in cats than dogs and are relatively straightforward to treat.
-Our Los Angeles veterinarians discuss the symptoms, causes, and treatment of ear mites in cats in this section.
+Our Los Angeles veterinarians discuss the symptoms, causes, and treatment of ear mites in cats.

 Ear Mites